 True Influence is engaged in providing B2B services for customers to identify targets for the marketing of business products and in the process collects business contact data of companies and executives working in companies which are prospective customers for the products to be marketed.

 True Influence and its business partners (publishers) collect the data based on campaign information provided by True Influence’s customers.

 The publishers obtain the necessary consent from the data subjects with appropriate disclosures.

 A fair opportunity is provided by the publishers to the data subjects to opt out.
-True Influence has entered into necessary legally binding contracts with the publishers to ensure compliance of relevant regulations for collection, processing, storage and transfer of data.
+True Influence has entered necessary legally binding contracts with the publishers to ensure compliance of relevant regulations for collection, processing, storage, and transfer of data.